Sync

 Gates and escalation

-Sync will only promote a change that was actually built.
-It checks for the built stamp the build step leaves, and refuses to run without it, because unbuilt work must never reach the canonical record.
+Sync will only promote a change that was actually built, whether you built it with the build skill or by implementing a task.
+It refuses to run on work that has not been built, because unbuilt work must never reach the canonical record.

 When a delta does not apply, for example a modified behavior whose heading matches nothing in the state file, sync stops and reports SYNC PAUSED.
 It names the capability, the behavior, and what it found, and waits for you.
 It never guesses a match or writes a partial state file.

-Once the state files are written, sync stamps each delta as synced.
-That stamp is the signal the next step depends on.
+Once the state files are written, sync marks the change as synced.
+That is what the archive step looks for.

 What sync produces

-Sync creates or updates the affected files under .flow/states/, and stamps each delta in the change folder as synced.
+Sync creates or updates the affected files under .flow/states/, and marks the change as synced.
 It writes no application code and makes no commits.

 Next step